KRUGER NATIONAL PARK SELF-DRIVE

 We drove from south to north on our self-drive through Kruger National Park, spending 8 weeks covering as much of its 3000 kilometres of roads as we could.

 This ultimate guide to self-driving through Kruger National Park is broken down into separate headings.
-To make navigation easier, you can also click on any of these boxes and jump straight to that section.
+To make navigation easier, you can also click on any of these links and jump straight to that section.

 One thing you can be assured of on your Kruger self-drive is an incredible insight into the workings of nature and its unpredictability.
 What you expect to see may not eventuate, and what you aren’t expecting, may suddenly appear out of the blue.